 The DMS commitment of resources to SRDP is significant.
-Of the approximately 50 people available, over half will be involved in the project.
-Since ongoing maintenance and support work (including software bug fixes) occupies about 50% of the available effort, the 7.5 FTE's represent 15% of the total effort and 30% of the available project effort.
-For the two teams that are most involved in SRDP delivery, SSA and CASA, this represents roughly 60% of their available project effort.
+Of the approximately 50 people available, over half will be involved in the program.
+Since ongoing maintenance and support work (including software bug fixes) occupies about 50% of the available effort, the 9.75 FTE's represent approximately 20% of the total effort and 40% of the available project effort.
+For the SSA group, who is the most involved in SRDP delivery, this represents roughly 70% of their available project effort.

 The strategy for the SIS (hardware) budget is to manage the SRDP requirements as part of the overall hardware capabilities budget, i.e. ramp up slowly, so we don't shock the system.
 Certain large proposals or commensal surveys may request resources outside of this envelope and will need to be handled on a case-by-case basis.
-Contingency for external processing, such as AWS or XSEDE, is included in the overall budget, and alternatively could be negotiated as part of evaluating large proposals.
+Contingency for external processing, such as AWS, XSEDE, or other high-throughput computing centers, is included in the overall budget, and alternatively could be negotiated as part of evaluating large proposals.